-This Permit is based on the assumption that the information submitted in the application of 21 December 2020, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
+This Permit is based on the assumption that the information submitted in the application of 18 April 1991, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
 The Permittee must inform the Division of any deviation from, or changes in, the information in the application, which may affect the ability of the Permittee to comply with applicable regulations or Permit conditions.

-This Permit is effective as of 30 March 2023, and shall remain in effect until 29 March 2028. unless modified, suspended, or revoked.
+This Permit is effective as of 24 December 2024 and shall remain in effect until 11 March 2029, unless modified, suspended, or revoked.

-Signed this 15rdday of March 2023.
+Signed this 9 day of December 2024.

+Ashley Taylor, P.E.
 Chief, Bureau of Mining Regulation and Reclamation

-I. Specific Facility Conditions and Limitations

-- A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
+- I. Specific Facility Conditions and Limitations - A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
 Construct, operate, and close the facility in accordance with those plans; - 2.
-Contain within the fluid management system all process fluids including all meteoric waters which enter the system as a result of the 25-year, 24-hour storm; and - 3.
-Not release or discharge any process or non-process contaminants from the fluid management system. - B. Schedule of Compliance: None required. - 1.
-Thirty days prior to operations beginning, the Permittee shall notify the Division per NAC 445A.426 and schedule an initial inspection of the facility. - 2.
-Thirty days after construction of any process component, the Permittee shall submit an as-built report per NAC 445A.427. - 3.
-Sixty days prior to constructing additional tailings containment ponds, the Permittee shall submit to the Division for review and approval the design of the tailings ponds.
-The submittal will require the submittal of a permit modification and associated fee.
+Contain within the fluid management system all process fluids including all meteoric waters which enter the system as a result of the 25-year, 24-hour storm event; and - 3.
+Not release or discharge any process or non-process contaminants from the fluid management system. - B. Schedule of Compliance: - 1.
+Thirty days prior to initiation of operations of the Desorption Refinery, the Permittee shall schedule a reasonable time for the Division to conduct a facility inspection to ascertain compliance of the constructed facility with the approved design and Permit.

-The schedule of compliance items above are not considered completed until approved in writing by the Division.
+The schedule of compliance item above is not considered completed until approved in writing by the Division.